 For those of you who take a two-week trip overseas each year and stay in a 4/5 star resort, I hate to break it to you, but you haven’t travelled in the same way as me.

-Travelling to me, is when you full immerse yourself in ones culture, you stay in homestays, learn the local language (the basics), eat food from the local stalls and taken public transport as the locals do.
-For me, these experiences are what connect you to another countries way of life and ultimately make you appreciate home that much more.
+Travelling to me is when you fully immerse yourself in one’s culture, you stay in homestays, learn the local language (the basics), eat food from the local stalls and take public transport as the locals do.
+For me, these experiences are what connect you to another countries way of life and ultimately makes you appreciate home that much more.